-NOTE : the notion of "Local PLMN" does not apply to WLAN-based ProSe Direct Discovery, so the requirements related to charging for Local PLMN do not apply to WLAN-based ProSe Direct Discovery.
+NOTE 1: the notion of "Local PLMN" does not apply to WLAN-based ProSe Direct Discovery, so the requirements related to charging for Local PLMN do not apply to WLAN-based ProSe Direct Discovery.
 ProSe Function shall be able to indicate the PC5 radio technology (e.g., E-UTRA, WLAN) used for ProSe Direct Discovery in the charging information.
+5G DDNMF shall be able to indicate the NR PC5 radio technology used for 5G ProSe Direct Discovery in the charging information.

-ProSe Function shall be able to collect charging information from UEs in HPLMN and VPLMN in offline charging for:
+ProSe Function shall be able to collect charging information from UEs in HPLMN and VPLMN in offline and converged charging for:

 - ProSe one-to-many Direct Communication for Public Safety Use;